 Graduate students and postdoctoral affiliates who complete the requirements for either (or both) will receive a notation on their transcript recognizing completion of the particular teaching program.
 All participants will receive a certificate of completion upon meeting the requirements for the different programs.
-Program details can be found at CETL.
+Program details can be found at the University of Rochester Graduate Education Career Development website.
 There are no deadlines; you can apply throughout the year.

 Volunteer at the Rochester Museum & Science Center.

 Volunteers are essential to the success of the Rochester Museum & Science Center.
 The involvement of hundreds of talented, committed individuals greatly extends the range, quality, and variety of our visitor’s experiences.
 RMSC volunteers are guided by the principles of engagement, innovation, passion, and excellence.
 Volunteers place a focus on the visitor, create a welcoming environment, and help make the connection between exhibit content and the world around us.

 Attend a Future Faculty Enrichment Workshop sponsored by the Provost and Office of Faculty Development and Diversity.